x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/renew-the-federation-certificate-exchange-2013-help.md

 If the federation certificate hasn't expired, you can update the existing federation trust with a new federation certificate.

-> [!NOTE]
-> The Graphical User Interface/Wizard can be used as an alternative to update the Microsoft Teams certificate automatically.

 ## Step 1: Create a new federation certificate

 Run the following command in the Exchange Management Shell to create a new federation certificate: